 The “above stairs” scenes are filmed at Highclere Castle, the 1830s great house designed by the same architect who designed the British Houses of Parliament.
 The similarities between the buildings can be seen in the sand-colored stone and Gothic Revival turrets.
 Since 1679, the family of the Earl of Carnarvon has had a home on this spot.
 Beneath the current house are the ruins of a medieval palace.
 The “below stairs” scenes are filmed at the famed Ealing Studios on set in West London.

 The current house is nestled on 1000 acres of parkland and the family home is available to rent for weddings and open for tourists in the summer.
-Although gorgeous pictures of the home are here, it is already sold out for the Spring, 2014 opening.
+Although gorgeous pictures of the home are here, it is sells out early.
 But this being the 21st century the gift shop is open, online.

 2. Massive audience